intel/scikit-learn-intelex/README.md

 ## Overview

 Intel(R) Extension for Scikit-learn is a **free software AI accelerator** designed to deliver up to **100X** faster performance for your existing scikit-learn code.
-The software acceleration is achieved with vector instructions, IA hardware-specific memory optimizations, threading, and optimizations for all upcoming Intel(R) platforms at launch time.
+The software acceleration is achieved with vector instructions, AI hardware-specific memory optimizations, threading, and optimizations for all upcoming Intel(R) platforms at launch time.

 With Intel(R) Extension for Scikit-learn, you can: